-Toaster or toaster oven
+2. Toaster or toaster oven

-Toasted bagels or a nice piece of sour dough are a great way to start your morning, so a toaster is a must-have.
+Toasted bagels or a nice piece of sourdough are a great way to start your morning, so a toaster is a must-have.
 If you’d like to have an extra oven in the kitchen, you may want to consider combining your toaster with a mini-convection oven and purchasing one of the latest toaster ovens.

-I can’t imagine life before a stand mixer, and it’s one of the small appliances I recommend to anyone.
+I can’t imagine life without a stand mixer, and it’s one of the small appliances I recommend to anyone.
 A KitchenAid stand mixer will whisk, beat, and blend your cookie dough, bread dough, and cake batter, and it whips cream to perfection too.

-Coffee maker or espresso machine
+4. Coffee maker or espresso machine

 If you’d asked me a few years ago what a pressure cooker was, I wouldn’t have had a clue.
 Now the Instant Pot Pressure Cooker is my go-to appliance for everything, and I use it at least 4 days per week for breakfast or dinner.
 It reduces your cooking time and makes the most delicious meals in a hurry.

 A pressure cooker can double as a slow cooker, so you get two appliances in one.
 You can even make a cheesecake in your pressure cooker, and it will be the best cheesecake you’ve ever had.